Why and whence the Hilbert space in quantum theory?: Topology on quantum states

-The reducibility to numbers""---the values of function \eqref{a2}---is to be a subject of topology inasmuch as we have no criteria for a number"=free way of declaring the open-set systems or neighborhoods in quantum~$\bbH$.
-Therefore, even if we were to introduce these objects, then the $\ketPsi$"=states might enter the condition determining such sets only through their own statistical lengths, $\cal N[\ketPsi]\FED\|\bo\Psi\|^2$ (erasing the $\ket{{}\texttt{ket}}$).
+The reducibility to numbers""---the values of function \eqref{a2}---is to be a subject of topology inasmuch as \emph{we have no} criteria for a number"=free way of declaring the open-set systems or neighborhoods in the quantum~$\bbH$"=abstraction.
+Therefore, even if we were to introduce these objects, then the $\ketPsi$"=states might enter the condition that specifies such sets only through the only numeric characteristic the quantum vector has possessed---its own statistical length $\cal N[\ketPsi]\FED\|\bo\Psi\|^2$ (erasing the $\ket{{}\texttt{ket}}$).
 Moreover, the $\|\bo\Psi\|$ is a real number, which is why we get towards the $\bbR$"=topology.
 Some comments are now in order.

-Given what we have said about \SL, the task of introducing a topology should be associated with a task of the \emph{numerical} convergence of a consequence $(\ldots,S_n,S_{n+1},\ldots)$ of the partial sums $S_n=|\frak a_1|^2+\cdots+|\frak a_n|^2$; complexness of numbers $\frak a_k$ is of no significance here.
-That is to say, the question of an \emph{abstract} topology per~se is converted for our $\bbH$ into the question about convergence of the real"=number consequence $\{S_n\}_{n\to\infty}$.
+Given what we have said about \StatL, the task of introducing a topology should be associated with a task of the \emph{numerical} convergence of a chain $(\ldots,S_n,S_{n+1},\ldots)$ of the partial sums $S_n=|\frak a_1|^2+\cdots+|\frak a_n|^2$; complexness of numbers $\frak a_k$ is of no significance here.
+That is to say, the question of an \emph{abstract} topology per~se is converted for our $\bbH$ into the question about convergence of the real"=number sequence $\{S_n\}_{n\to\infty}$.
 And this is always the subject of mathematizing the phrase `differ little from' \cite{lakoff}.
 With the natural understanding of the number, this phrase is formalized into the familiar inequality $|S_{n+1}-S_n|<\eps$.
 In turn, such a difference $|b-a|$ can be reformulated without usage of arithmetic""---the subtraction operation""---but only with using the natural ordering~$<$:

-It may be added that the natural ordering $<$ entered a definition of $\bbR$"=numbers when they were as yet arising in quantum theory \cite[sects.~2.5, 7.3]{br1} through the ensemble"=accumulation procedure.
+It may be added that the natural ordering $<$ had entered a definition of $\bbR$"=numbers when they were as yet arising in quantum theory; through the ensemble"=accumulation procedure \cite[sects.~2.5, 7.3]{br1}.
 If needed, that ordinal and quantitative definition may be formalized into the set"=theoretic inclusion~$\subset$.
-Then such `terms' as `little/"!nearly/"!\ldots/"!almost' are represented mathematically by the `small $\eps$"=quantities (cardinalities of sets) that are contained in between' numbers $a$ and $b$; the writing $a\subset\cdots\subset b$.
+Then such notions as `little/"!nearly/"!\ldots/"!almost' are represented mathematically by the `small $\eps$"=quantities (cardinalities of sets) that are contained in between' numbers $a$ and $b$; the writing $a\subset\cdots\subset b$.
 Without such an intension of the 1"=dimensional intervals \eqref{top} and of their lengths $|{\cdot}{\cdot}{\cdot}|$, even the natural language has been blurring.